 - Changes in the interest rates and charges would be prospective in effect and intimation of change of interest or other charges would be communicated to customers in a mode and the manner deemed fit and transparent.

 - Besides interest, other financial charges like processing fees, origination fees, cheque bouncing charges, late payment charges, re-scheduling charges, pre-payment / foreclosure charges, part disbursement charges, cheque swap charges, security swap charges, charges for issue of statement account etc., would be levied by the company wherever considered necessary.
 Besides these charges, stamp duty, GST and other cess would be collected at applicable rates from time to time as communicated in the documentation provided.

 Any revision in these charges would be have a prospective effect and will be communicated with the borrower.

 - While deciding the charges, the practices followed by the competitors in the market would also be taken into consideration.

 - Claims for refund or waiver of charges / penal interest / additional interest would normally not be entertained by the company and it is at the sole discretion of the company to deal with such requests.

-- Any revision in the Company’s interest rates applicable to business would be reviewed by the Banking & Finance Committee.
+- Any revision in the Company’s interest rates applicable to business would be reviewed by the Board of Directors.